A prefix is

 “recover” means return to former state; “re-cover” mean “cover again” (e.g. a pot on a stove)

-“renew” cannot mean “again new” because “new” is not a verb.
+“renew” cannot mean “again new” because “new” is a first-time situation.

 “repay” means “pay back”, not “pay again”.

-“resolve” means "find a solution", "settle an argument"; "re-solve” means “solve again”, e.g. if first solution unsatisfactory.
+“resolve” means "find a solution", "settle an argument"; "re-solve” would mean “solve again”, which doesn't make sense.
+Something is solved or not.

 “ultra” when not meaning “excessive” is of course not hyphenated.
 E.g. ultrasound, ultraviolet, ultramontane.